- Belle Vue 1976-1978 - An Overview -

 Disney, in 1955, opened his amusement park in a then remote part of Orange County with a catchment of around 6 million people then resident in Greater Los Angeles.
 Transport links, visitor patterns and visitor needs had to be established.
 Disney's 77 acres thrived and ever since has kept a core of attractions which maintain a continuity whilst replacing, refurbishing and building whenever necessary.
 Hotels, exhibitions and conferences have all flourished at Anaheim and every other Disney site.

 Manchester and the UK as a whole, is the poorer now Belle Vue has gone.
 With the hindsight of 25 years since the start of this overview, it is possible to know that a major error was made in not grasping the nettle before it was too late.
 The Board must have made the authorities aware of any plans they had to redevelop into a major events centre, as no project of the kind supposedly envisaged could have progressed beyond the pipe dream stage without consultation with the local planning authority (City) and Regional Structure Plan authority (County).
 Indeed, the talk in Belle Vue was of a joint funding venture.

-Board ever seriously talk to either?
-Did the board immediately give up
+the Board ever seriously talk to either?
+Did the board

 Was it made clear to them that no backing or permissions would be forthcoming for any new Belle Vue plan involving conference and exhibition facilities?